arora-akash/foodshala/README.md

-A food ordereing website where users can order food of their choice from the available options.
+A food ordereing website(a prototype) where users can order food of their choice from the available options.

 START WITH foodshala.html